The Roanoker 40 Under 40 Awards categories for the class of 2023 are:

 Youth and Education: This category honors those honing the minds of our future leaders in a public, private or nonprofit educational vocation who positively impact the education system and opportunities in our community.
 Roles include, but are not limited to, teachers, administrators, education advocates, volunteers, school counselors and tutors.

 Past winners are not eligible.
-Please check our class of 2020 listed here to make sure your rock star has not won in the past.
+Please check our past classes listed here to make sure your rock star has not already won previously.

 • Multiple submissions will not improve a nominee’s chances of being selected.
 Please also see the detailed list of nominations categories listed here.

 The Roanoker magazine is the premier city magazine for the Roanoke Valley.
 Created by Founder and Publisher Richard Wells in 1974, this award-winning bi-monthly magazine serves readers across the Roanoke Valley and covers topics of interest to the region’s metropolitan lifestyles, ranging from art, entertainment and fine dining to economic, social and political issues, and much more.